joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-09-18-fiddler-swap-the-cups.md

 $$ T_{1,\left(1\right)} = \frac{171}{14} \approx 12.2143 $$

-There are surely symmetries and equivalences to exploit and collapse this down to fewer equations, but I think this presentation exposes the hideous beauty of generating the equations from graph search.
+There are symmetries and equivalences to exploit and collapse this down to a handful of equations, but I think this presentation exposes the hideous beauty of generating the equations from graph search.

 ### Standard credit